ontox-project/Llemy/README.md

 ## Acknowledgements

-- This project was a collaboration with Ontox and Elixir Europe.
+- This project was a collaboration with VHP4 Safety, Ontox and Elixir Europe.
 - MINERVA API (via ontox.elixir-luxembourg.org) for providing structured data on liver lipid metabolism
 - Perplexity for web research capabilities
 - LangChain for the agent orchestration framework